leithdm/shooty-rocks/TESTING.md

 On mobile, this game required the development of a gamepad controller.
 The controller had to be designed for usability, meaning button positioning and size required serious consideration.

-- Initally, I coded a touch controller within a second `canvas` element, resulting in **Controller 1.0** :
+- Initially, I coded a touch controller within a second `canvas` element, resulting in **Controller 1.0** :

 ![Controller 1.0](assets/testing/results/controller-original.PNG)

-The issue with this controller was that it was difficult to make the buttons mobile responsive across a large number of devices.
+The issue with Controller 1.0 was that it was difficult to make the buttons mobile responsive across a large number of devices.

 - To solve this bug, I moved over to `button` elements, abandoning the `canvas` element.
 This resulted in **Controller 2.0** :

 ![Controller 2.0](assets/testing/results/controller-2.0.PNG)

-- Buttons were now fully responsive, and easier to style.
-With further styling, I settled on **Controller 3.0** :
+- Controller buttons were now fully mobile responsive, and easier to style, resulting in **Controller 3.0** :

 ![Controller 3.0](assets/testing/results/controller-3.0.PNG)